Nash Logo

 • Bonus: Experience with delivery tech (e.g., route optimization, dispatching, fleet management), or a background in CS/engineering.

-Nash was founded in 2021 by Mahmoud Ghulman (2x Founder, MIT) and Aziz Alghunaim (2x Founder, 2x YC, Ex-Palantir, MIT) and has raised funding from top investors, including Y-Combinator and a16z, to build the world’s best logistics infrastructure platform.
-We are based in SF.
+Nash was founded in 2021 by Mahmoud Ghulman (2x Founder, MIT) and Aziz Alghunaim (2x Founder, 2x YC, Ex-Palantir, MIT) and is backed by Y Combinator, a16z, and other top investors.
+We are headquartered in San Francisco.

 What You’ll Love About Us